mshagg/Adele-Voice-Pack-for-Frsky-Ethos/README.md

 # Adele Voice Pack for Frsky Ethos

 A comprehensive voice pack for Frsky's Ethos operating system.
-Hand prompted with a custom voice reflecting the accent of South Australia, which tends to sound a little more refined than the classic 'broad' Australian accent.
+Hand prompted with a custom voice representing the accent of South Australia, known for its broader vowels and softer consonants than the better-known Australian accent from the east coast.

 Contains full system set of audio and 165+ additional audio files which should cover most fixed wing, multirotor, FPV and flight controller setups.
 I dont know much about helis or gliders so may be lots of phrases missing for those disciplines - please let me know.